-The Company's investments are held by a Securities Investor Protection Corporation (SIPC) member which insures balances up to \$500,000 with a \$250,000 limit on cash.
-The Company's investments are in government money market funds, with a single brokerage firm, which qualifies as an external investment pool.
-At June 30, 2021, the Company's investment total was \$3,556,676.
+The Company's investments are held by a Securities Investor Protection Corporation (SIPC) member which insures the Company's balances up to \$500,000 with a \$250,000 limit on cash.
+The Company's investments are included in the Company's investments in government money market funds, with a single brokerage firm, which qualifies as an external investment pool.
+At June 30, 2022, the Company's investment total was \$4,073,204.
 The fair value of the Company's position in the pool is equal to the value of the pooled shares or net asset value.
 Under GASB Codification I50: Investments, if a participant has an investment in a qualifying external investment pool that measures for financial reporting purposes all of its investments at amortized cost it should disclose the presence of any limitations or restrictions on withdrawals (such as redemption notice periods, maximum transaction amounts, and the qualifying external investment pool's authority to impose liquidity fees or redemption gates) in notes to the financial statements.
-As of June 30, 2021, there were no redemption fees or maximum transaction amounts, or any other requirements that serve to limit the Company's access to 100 percent of their account value in either external investment pool.
-The credit rating of the investments is AAAm with a weighted average maturity of 54 days.
+As of June 30, 2022, there were no withdrawal limitations or maximum transaction amounts, or any other requirements that serve to limit the School's access to 100 percent of their account value.
+The credit rating of the investments is AAAm with a weighted average maturity of 39 days.